billoxbury/billoxbury.github.io/_posts/2024-01-05-mathematics-vs-ai.md

   <img src="/assets/img/2024-01-05/answer.png" width="100%">
 </figure>

 What do we see?
-In principle, the chatbot is based on a sophisticated auto-complete - probilistic next-word selection to construct a text response.
+In principle, the chatbot is based on a sophisticated auto-complete - probabilistic next-word selection to construct a text response.
 Yet the result is some coherent reasoning which correctly solves the problem presented.
 Moreover, it's not a standard problem: it would be surprising and challenging to most students.

 Conceivably, this same problem occured somewhere in the training corpus used to build the language model and GPT-4 is simply regurgitating a known answer - I'll return to this possibility below.
 Yet this example is just one of many similarly jaw-dropping interactions with GPT-4 cited in [1].
 Could they all have been in the training data?